Osi Umenyiora: Media career

-As of the 2022 NFL season the highlights show has moved to ITV.
+From 2022-2024 the highlights show moved to ITV.
+ITV axed the show ahead of the 2024 season.

+In 2025, he joined Channel 5 as a presenter for their NFL coverage, including as a regular team captain on NFL Big Game Night.

 His pundit work has been recognized with two Royal Television Society Performance Awards for Best Sports Presenter, Commentator or Pundit in 2017 and 2019 (he was also on the three person shortlist in 2018) and the 2018 Sports Journalists' Association British Sports Pundit of the Year award.

 Personal life

 Umenyiora formerly resided in Cleveland, Georgia and Edgewater, New Jersey.
 In 2008, he made a cameo appearance in the music video "I Luv Your Girl" by The-Dream.

+Umenyiora is cousins with Chidera Uzo-Diribe, a coach for the Georgia Bulldogs.
 In February 2013, he became engaged to Miss Universe 2011, Leila Lopes.
 They married May 29, 2015 in Luanda, Angola, the bride's home country.
 They have two children together.